aspannagel/vmchecktools/README.md

+# vmchecktools
-# vmchecktools - Easily upgrade of VMware-Tools and kernel on Linux VM's
+Easily upgrade of VMware-Tools taking care of kernel updates on Linux VM's

 This script project was intential born while a hugh amount of virtual RedHat/CentOS servers needed to be kept current as easly as possibly.